JulienTant/Laravel-Env-Sync/README.md

 # Laravel Env Sync

-Keep your .env in sync with your .env.example.
-It reads the .env.example file and propose you to fill your .env accordingly
+Keep your .env in sync with your .env.example or vice versa.

+It reads the .env.example file and makes suggestions to fill your .env accordingly.

 ## Installation via Composer